 Those suspicions were correct: the Feuchts did hold the other Society members in contempt.
 Benjamin had once written in his diary that the other Harmony Society members were nice people, but that they “did not live, but vegetate.”
 He and his mother had flagrantly violated the Society’s principles, and escaped the consequences each time.
 And later events would show, they were only in it for the money.

-And now the Feuchts were being brought back, and being groomed to take over the Society’s leadership.
+Now the Feuchts were being brought back and being groomed to take over the Society’s leadership.
 Well, that could not stand.
 A faction within the Society violated custom by admitting several new members in January, a month before the Feuchts.
 These new members were a small group of the Society’s long time associates who were carefully chosen to balance out any influence the Feuchts could exert on the Trustees and Elders, and included Moritz J. Friedrichs, J. Jacob Niclaus, Herman Fishern, and John S. Duss.

 Since moving to Economy the Society had always had numerous employees and hangers-on living nearby.
 They often outnumbered the Society members by a significant margin, and were so integrated into the community that it was hard for outsiders to know who was a Society member and who wasn’t.